Cat Pose

 Benefits

-- Releases tension in back
+- Releases tension in the back muscles

-- Supports posture awareness
+- Improves posture awareness

 Modifications

-- Place blanket under knees
+- Place a blanket under knees

 Variations

-- Flow with Cow Pose (Bitilasana)
+- Cat-Cow flow: alternate with Cow Pose

 Cautions & Contraindications